 Kids with heat exhaustion should be treated in the same way but should not be allowed back on the field the same day.
 If your child doesn't improve or can't take fluids, see a doctor.

 Heat stroke is always an emergency and requires immediate medical attention.

-Yes, says Hergenroeder.
+Some children are more at a risk of heat illness than others.
 One of the biggest risk factors: a previous episode of dehydration or heat illness.
-Other factors that can put your child at greater risk for heat illness include obesity, recent illness (especially if the child has been vomiting or has had diarrhea), and use of antihistamines or diuretics.
+Other factors that can put your child at a greater risk of heat illness include ), and use of antihistamines or diuretics., recent illness (especially if your child has been vomiting or has had

-A growing number of athletic programs suggest that it is sometimes too hot to practice.
-In fact, many are restricting outdoor practice when the National Weather Service's heat index rises above a certain temperature.
+A growing number of athletic programs are creating heat acclimatization policies to ease kids into exercising in hot weather, as well as guidelines on when it's too hot to practice outside at all.
+Many are restricting outdoor practice when the National Weather Service's heat index rises above 104 F (40 C).
 The heat index, measured in degrees Fahrenheit, is an accurate measure of how hot it really feels when the relative humidity is added to the actual temperature.